MeganQiu/Python-in-UvA/README.md

 Pairwise sequence alignment in Python.
-Still need to change the coding style, it's redundant.
+Still need to change the coding style.
+It's redundant.